opendaylight/docs/docs/developer-guides/developing-apps-on-the-opendaylight-controller.rst

       * - OpenDaylight Simultaneous Release
         - ``opendaylight-startup-archetype`` version

-      * - Magnesium Development
-        - 1.3.0-SNAPSHOT

-      * - Aluminium Development
+      * - Boron Development
-        - 1.4.0-SNAPSHOT
+        - 1.2.2-SNAPSHOT

 2. Update the properties values.
 Ensure that the values for the ``groupId`` and the ``artifactId`` are in lower case.